globus/globus-compute/docs/quickstart.rst

 Installation
 ------------

-**funcX** comes with two components: the **endpoint** is a user-managed software agent that must be deployed on a compute resource to make it accessible for function execution, and the **funcX client** that provides a Python API for registration, execution, and management of functions across **endpoints**.
+**funcX** comes with two components: the **endpoint**, a user-managed software agent that must be deployed on a compute resource to make it accessible for function execution; and the **funcX client**, which provides a Python API for registration, execution, and management of functions across **endpoints**.

 The pre-requisites for the `funcX endpoint` and the `funcX client` are